 Co-founder Sheila Weber

-The New York Fellowship began in 1969 with a group of businessmen meeting together for mutual spiritual encouragement.
+The New York Fellowship began with a group of businessmen meeting together for mutual spiritual encouragement.
 It was incorporated in 1984, adding a fulltime Executive Director, B.J.
 Weber, in response to executives who wanted to create a more visible Biblical presence in the Wall Street area.

 A core group of friends and volunteers continue to meet regularly and share their expertise and time, which over the years has resulted in countless initiatives throughout the New York City area and beyond, including: spiritual support to professionals; small group studies; chaplaincy to the New York professional sports teams; outreach to foreign diplomats, government leaders and NYC firefighters; grief counseling in the wake of 9-11; speaker series/special events; and internship programs for young college age men and women who desire spiritual mentoring and service to the poor.